shace0117/AutoVOCAnnotator/README.md

 https://www.kaggle.com/code/hengzheng/dog-breeds-classifier/notebook

 ## Achievement
-Optimizing data setup efficiency by developing an automated annotation tool Improving the dog breed classification model to better align with the domestic environment by integrating popular breeds in South Korea
+1.Optimizing data setup efficiency by developing an automated annotation tool.
+2.Improving the dog breed classification model to better align with the domestic environment by integrating popular breeds in South Korea.